nramaswamy17/nramaswamy17.github.io/_posts/2025-07-31-dijkstras-algorithm.md

 ---

 ## Article Goal
-Explain in the most straightforward way how Dijkstra's Algorithm works.
+Explain in the most straightforward way how Dijkstra's Algorithm works (With cool diagrams!).
 This is my first time writing and I figured this would be a fun way to get started!

 ## Introduction to Dijkstra's Algorithm